AlayaCare/goliac/docs/installation.md

   type: ClusterIP
 ```

-## Syncing Users from an external source
+## Optional: Syncing Users from an external source

 You can create/edit all your users manually in the `users/org/` directory.
 But often you are already managing your users from another source of thruth.